data2health/repository-and-index-software/README.md

 We created this list to:

 1. Provide a "lay of the land" summary of existing software
-2. Identify important features (especially those that fall in the "next generation repository" category) that we'll want to incorporate in our [repository and data index project](https://ctsa.ncats.nih.gov/cd2h/menrva-an-interdisciplinary-open-research-repository/)
+2. Identify important features (especially those that fall in the "next generation repository" category) that we'll want to incorporate in our repository and data index project, [menRva](https://github.com/data2health/menRva)
 3. Identify the tools that may have some level of interoperability with our project

 ## Accessing the List